Virginia seals deal for $3.7 billion rail plan, including new Potomac River bridge

-Within the next month the state will begin taking over some CSX tracks, and start construction of a fourth track in the Interstate 95 corridor in Alexandria this year, officials said.
+Within the next month the state will begin taking over some CSX tracks and will start construction of a fourth track in the Interstate 95 corridor in Alexandria this year, officials said.

 “This transformative plan will make travel faster and safer.
 It will make it easier to move up and down the East Coast, and it will connect urban and rural Virginia,” Northam said during a Tuesday announcement in Alexandria.
 “This historic initiative will help get people and goods where they need to go more efficiently, reduce congestion and pollution, and create a more inclusive economy.”

 Virginia and the two passenger railroads have made financial and service commitments that would transform the state’s rail infrastructure over the next decade.
-Amtrak will contribute $944 million toward improvements in the next decade and has committed to operating in the state for at least 30 years.
+Amtrak will contribute $944 million toward improvements and has committed to operating in the state for at least 30 years.

 The coronavirus pandemic threatened to delay the plan — which observers and railroad officials say will turn Virginia into a model for intercity train service — but it has stayed on schedule, officials said.
 Recent progress includes completion of environmental studies for the construction of a new rail bridge connecting Arlington and the District, congressional approval for conveyance of National Park Service land to Virginia and the District for the new bridge, and creation of a new rail authority that is overseeing the program.